100thCoin/AccuracyCoin/README.md

   1: A Read-Modify-Write instruction to address $2007 should perform an extra write where the low byte of the PPU address written is the result of the Read-Modify-Write instruction.
   2: This extra write should not occur when "v" is pointing to Palette RAM.
 (An extra write still might occur, but that's not the one we're testing for.)
   3: If "v" is pointing to Palette RAM, this extra write should not get written to the nametable.

+### Instruction Timing
+  1: The DMA should update the data bus.
+  2: The DMA Timing is not accurate enough to test this.
+  3: The immediate addressed instructions should take 2 CPU cycles.
+  4: The Zero Page addressing mode for non-Read-Modify-Write instructions should take 3 cycles.
+  5: The Zero Page addressing mode for Read-Modify-Write instructions take 5 should cycles.
+  6: The Indexed Zero Page addressing mode for non-Read-Modify-Write instructions should take 4 cycles.
+  7: The Indexed Zero Page addressing mode for Read-Modify-Write instructions should take 6 cycles.
+  8: The Absolute addressing mode for non-Read-Modify-Write instructions should take 4 cycles.
+  9: The Absolute addressing mode for Read-Modify-Write instructions should take 6 cycles.
+  A: The indexed Absolute addressing mode for STA instructions should always take 5 cycles.
+  B: The indexed Absolute addressing mode for many instructions should take an extra cycle if the page boundary was crossed.
+  C: The indexed Absolute addressing mode for Read-Modify-Write instructions should always take 7 cycles.
+  D: The Indirect, X instructions should always take 6 cycles (well, except for the unofficial ones).
+  E: The Indirect, Y instructions should take an extra cycle if a page boundary is crossed.
+  F: The Implied instructions should take 2 cycles.
+  G: PHP should take 3 cycles.
+  H: PHA should take 3 cycles.
+  I: PLP should take 4 cycles.
+  J: PLA should take 4 cycles.
+  K: JMP should take 3 cycles.
+  L: JSR should take 6 cycles.
+  M: RTS should take 6 cycles.
+  N: RTI should take 6 cycles.
+  O: BRK should take 7 cycles.
+  P: JMP (Indirect) should take 5 cycles.

 ### Implied Dummy Reads
   1: Your emulator did not pass the SLO Absolute, X test.